Stoozy/CS313-HW1/P8/README.md

 ## Solution

 For every number build a sequence including that number and not including that number.
-When including the number we can subtract from the total sum wanted ( because it is added), and sum stays the same when if it's not added.
+When including the number we can subtract from the total sum wanted (because it is added), and sum stays the same when if it's not added.
 When leftover sum is 0 then we have found a solution.

 Let's test this algorithm out on this list {1, 2, 4, 6} with wanted sum 6:
-(1 means include and 0 means include) every node is a leftover sum
+(1 means include and 0 means exclude) every node is a leftover sum

                              6
                       1(6) /   \ 0(6)